-For the 2023 cycle, the Lymphoma Research Foundation has opened several special research initiatives which reserve funding for exemplary projects in specific patient populations.
+For the 2025 cycle, the Lymphoma Research Foundation has opened several special research initiatives which reserve funding for exemplary projects in specific patient populations.
 Projects that meet these additional criteria are strongly encouraged to apply.
+Applications which are eligible for special initiative funding will also be considered for LSRMP funding through other sources.